-The GloLitter Partnerships Project aims to help shipping and fisheries move to a low-plastics future.
-GloLitter will assist developing countries identify opportunities to prevent and reduce marine litter, including plastic litter, from within the maritime transport and fisheries sectors, and to decrease the use of plastics in these industries, including identifying opportunities to re-use and recycle plastics.
+GloLitter aims to help the maritime industry move to a low-plastics future by assisting developing countries identify opportunities to prevent and reduce marine litter through the re-use and recycling of plastics within the maritime transport and fisheries sectors, and to decrease the use of plastics in these industries.

-The project will consider the availability and adequacy of port reception facilities; look at enhancing awareness of the marine plastics issue within the shipping and fisheries sectors, including seafarers and fishers; and encourage fishing gear to be marked so it can be traced back to its owner if discarded.
+The project considers the availability and adequacy of port reception facilities; looks at enhancing awareness of the marine plastics issue within the shipping and fisheries sectors, including seafarers and fishers; and encourages fishing gear to be marked so it can be traced back to its owner if discarded.

-The GloLitter project will develop guidance documents, training material and toolkits to help enforce existing regulations, including IMO's International Convention for the Prevention of Pollution from Ships (MARPOL) Annex V. Since 1988, this has prohibited the discharge of plastics, including discarded fishing gear, into the sea from ships.
+The GloLitter project develops guidance documents, training material and toolkits to help enforce existing regulations, including IMO's International Convention for the Prevention of Pollution from Ships (MARPOL) Annex V. Since 1988, this has prohibited the discharge of plastics, including discarded fishing gear, into the sea from ships.

-The project will also promote compliance with relevant FAO instruments (including the Voluntary Guidelines on the Marking of Fishing Gear) and will target waste management in ports.
-It will, additionally, emphasise implementation and enforcement of IMO's London Convention London Protocol regime on dumping of wastes at sea, which requires waste (such as from dredging) to be assessed before permits to dump are granted.
+The project also promotes compliance with relevant FAO instruments (including the Voluntary Guidelines on the Marking of Fishing Gear) and targets waste management in ports.
+Additionally, it emphasises implementation and enforcement of IMO's London Convention London Protocol regime on dumping of wastes at sea, which requires waste (such as from dredging) to be assessed before permits to dump are granted.

-The GloLitter project will include private sector participation through a global industry alliance and is seeking partners from major maritime and fisheries companies.
+The GloLitter project includes private sector participation through a global industry alliance and is seeking partners from major maritime and fisheries companies.